Morag Easson explains how to neutralise student difficulties

 Would your students be able to explain or sketch what happens when an ionic solid or gas (see figure 1) is added to water?

 Some students hold the notion that a base somehow halts the acidic behaviour of an acid.
 They need to appreciate neutralisation is the chemical reaction of an acid and a base.
-Such difficulties rationalising the behaviour of acids can be addressed by considering the particle nature of solutions of acids and alkalis and the underlying reaction as hydrogen ions2 react with hydroxide ions.
+Such difficulties rationalising the behaviour of acids can be addressed by considering the particle nature of solutions of acids and alkalis and the underlying reaction as hydrogen ions react with hydroxide ions.2

 One possible approach, measuring the temperature change during neutralisation, shows the reaction gives out heat energy as the net result of bonds breaking and new bonds forming.
 A thermometric titration between a strong acid and a strong alkali involves measuring the temperature and pH of the resulting solution after every addition of reagent.3 Plotting the values shows the maximum temperature occurs at the neutralisation point.